DragonMinded/PyStreaming/README.md

  * Better front page with streamer highlights and such.
  * Better mobile support across the board.
  * Multi-theme support and theme selection.
+ * Stream analytics such as chatters, viewers, duration, etc.